farisachugthai/viconf/.config/nvim/UltiSnips/README.rst

 Configuration
 ----------------
 First things first, UltiSnips needs to be configured for snippets to work correctly.
-The 2 most important variables to set are ``g:UltiSnipsDirs`` and ``g:UltiSnipsDirectories`` as they tell UltiSnips where to look for your snippets.
+The 2 most important variables to set are ``g:UltiSnipsSnippetDir`` and ``g:UltiSnipsSnippetDirectories`` as they tell UltiSnips where to look.

-.. todo:: Mention that usp can't be snippets and explain why usps is set to 0
+.. admonition:: If not configured properly, UltiSnips will recursively
+                search through the entire ``runtimepath`` for
+                directories named UltiSnips.

+This makes using the plugin slightly easier as it lends itself to being used with no configuration; however, if 30 other plugins are installed, this will **immensely** slow down vim.

 After configuring ``g:UltiSnipsDirs`` and ``g:UltiSnipsDirectories`` as you would like, using the `UltiSnipsEdit` command should open the folder that your